 The number of counterfeit notes continued to decline for the second year in a row.
 296,695 pieces were detected in April March 2020, compared to 317,384 pieces in 2019 and 522,783 in 2018.
 Over half the counterfeits are INR 100 notes.

 In spite of government efforts to promote digital payments, including fining retailers who fail to accept digital payments, banks and fintechs have innovated during the pandemic to facilitate access to cash.
-In Chennai, Indian Bank launched a mobile ATM service to ensure convenient and Secure container for storing money and valuables, with high resistance to break- ing and entering. access to cash.
+In Chennai, Indian Bank launched a mobile ATM service to ensure convenient and Secure container for storing money and valuables, with high resistance to breaking and entering.
+More access to cash.
 Popular Payments App, PhonePe now allows customers to withdraw cash free-of-charge from shops that the company has partnered with.
-The RBI has launched the MANI (Mobile Aided Note Identifier) mobile application to aid visually impaired people in identifying the Each individual value in a series of banknotes or coins. of currency notes.
+The RBI has launched the MANI (Mobile Aided Note Identifier) mobile application to aid visually impaired people in identifying the Each individual value in a series of banknotes or coins.
+More of currency notes.

 However, according to Indian media, ATMs in West Bengal have been running short of currency as private entities entrusted with the replenishment have been suffering from staff shortages due to Covid-19 lockdown.